tholonia/iching_cli/book/v2/markdown/hexagram_48.md

 #### In the heart of a secluded forest, an artist named Shun found himself lost in a haze of creative stagnation.
 His canvases lay bare, untouched by the brush that once danced with inspiration.
 One day, wandering aimlessly, Shun stumbled upon an ancient well, hidden beneath a canopy of whispering leaves.
 The well exuded a silent profundity that resonated with the mysteries of the universe.
 Intrigued, Shun drew closer, feeling a pull towards its depths.

-As he gazed into the well, a vision emerged—a vibrant interplay of colors and shapes that stirred the dormant energy within him.
+As he gazed into the well, a vision emerged, a vibrant interplay of colors and shapes that stirred the dormant energy within him.
 Inspired, he rushed back to his studio, the image from the well emblazoned in his mind.
 His brush moved with newfound fervor, each stroke a testament to the creative force that flowed through him.

 But as his painting took form, shadows of doubt crept into his thoughts.
 Was this truly his creation, or did the well impose its vision upon him?
 In moments of hesitation, he felt the burden of that question weighing heavily on his consciousness.